Ammara-Kooliane/Kaggle-Competitions/Predict_number_rent_bike/README.md

 # Titanic: Machine Learning from Disaster
 ## Predict survival on the Titanic

-In this challenge, we are asked to predict the number of rent bikes per hour in the city (count variable).
+In this challenge, we are asked to predict the number of bike rent per hour in the city (count variable).

 ## 1) The Data
+The data file comes in a unique file and contains information from a sharing bike system in a city.

 VARIABLE DESCRIPTIONS:
 * datetime - date and hour